 We spent 15 minutes sitting on a log taking in the view of Mt Assiniboine while snacking on chocolate.

 It was still just over a 1 km walk from the log to the Lake Magog CG.
 We arrived at the campground at 4:45 pm.
 The message board at the entrance has some special instructions concerning Covid.
 The campground is quite long, perched on a hill, a glacial terrace, at the north west end of Lake Magog.
 The campsites are grouped sort of like in small “pods”.
 We continued along the main path and up a small hill and found a pod with just one occupied site.
-I set up camp at an empty site while Emily went off and investigated the rest of the campground.
+I set up camp at an empty site while Micah went off and investigated the rest of the campground.
 I had a nice little chat with the campers of the occupied site.
 They were staying for a few days and were heading off to do some more exploring.

 Micah came back and insisted that we move to a different site which was located very close to the entrance of the campground.
 We moved to the new site and set up camp and quickly started to inspect our sore feet.